What Are Florida Premises Liability Laws?

 • You were an invitee or licensee.

 Premises liability largely involves negligence, as it falls under personal injury.
 It is based on the principle that business or property owners have a duty to ensure properties they control or manage are safe for others.
-Under premises liability Florida statute, visitors entering a property can be invitees, licensees, or trespassers.
+Under premises liability Florida statute, visitors entering a property can be invitees, licensees, or sometimes trespassers.

 Statute of Limitations for Florida Premises Liability Claims